Meet the Orlando Lactation Team

 Jamie has been a Mother/Baby nurse for fifteen years, thirteen of those specializing in newborn care.
 She holds a Biology degree from UCF, as well as a Certified Breastfeeding Counselor certification.
 Jaime is a true Floridian, born and raised!
 She has two daughters that keep her on the move, the oldest who is a Junior pre-med student at UCF and the youngest is in 8th grade.
 Her free time is spent playing with her three German Shepherds, two cats and her daughter’s corn snake.
 Jamie also enjoys fishing and canoeing, plants/gardening and reading.
 And she loves going to the local theme parks with her family.

-Emily LaMontagne, RN, BSN
+Emily LaMontagne, BSN, RN

 Emily graduated with her nursing degree from Florida Gulf Coast University and started her career as an RN in Labor and Delivery.
 She found passion in the nursing field when she was seven years old after helping her mother’s postpartum nurse give her baby brother his first bath.
 Ever since then, Emily has been in love with the newborn world.
 Her favorite part of being a labor and delivery nurse is getting to help families throughout their toughest but most rewarding journey.
 Emily has found passion in newborn delivery and aspires to start midwifery school in 2025.
 Before nursing, Emily worked as a survival swim instructor for babies from six months to two years old.
 Outside of nursing, Emily loves spending time with her family, reading, traveling with her boyfriend to watch him race in triathlons, and playing with her one-year-old goldendoodle, Sugar.
-Joann has two grown children and five grandchildren, and although she breastfed her own babies back in the 80s, she felt like her personal experience alone was not enough to provide the breastfeeding education that NICU moms need.
-This is why she decided to become a Certified Breastfeeding Counselor in 2017 - to be a better resource to help them on their journey to successful breastfeeding.
-“Being a NICU nurse is very rewarding as we play a huge part in getting these babies to their milestones so they can graduate from the NICU and go home with their families.”

 Shelby Tirado, LPN